Pest control hub

 Possum populations expand their range by the gradual spread of female offspring on the edge of occupied home ranges.
 Their ability to produce more than one offspring per year and the enhanced survival of juvenile females when conditions are good, allows possum populations to increase rapidly in newly invaded areas or after populations have been reduced by control pressure.
 Northland provides a graphic example of how fast possums can spread because they were virtually unheard of here in the 1960s.

 The average life span of a possum is 7 to10 years.
 Most female possums breed from one year of age and can produce one or, less commonly, two young in a season if food supplies are adequate.
 Young possums spend the first part of their life in their mother’s pouch, feeding on rich milk.
 After weaning at 5-8 months, young females tend to remain close to their mother’s home range.
 Young males disperse randomly in search of receptive females and have been recorded migrating between 0.5 to 20 kilometres.

 There are two main types of possum traps – live capture or kill traps.
 As with poisons, each has advantages and disadvantages depending on the situation.

 The main advantage of kill traps is that they don't need to be checked daily.
 Traps may be left in place for long periods and they are cost-effective as a long-term control technique.
-Kill traps are seen as a danger to domestic cats however any risk can be reduced by using baits which cats won't eat or by keeping them indoors while traps are set.
-Traps can also become weak or worn over time and not kill humanely.
+Kill traps are seen as a danger to domestic cats however any risk can be reduced by using baits which cats won't eat or by keeping cats indoors while traps are set.
+Traps can also become weak or worn over time and lessen the ability kill humanely.
 Possums can also become trap shy if kill traps are not set correctly and they can be dangerous to other non-target species for the same reason.

 Live capture traps